 Jesus stays with them two days, sharing their meals, doing life with them, treating then as equal and teaching them.
 Unlike the Jews they never asked for signs or wonders as proof of who He is.
 They simply listened, received and believed.
 Such humility of the heart empowered them to easily receive from the Living God.
 They too had a personal encounter with Him.
 Knowing that a second hand experience of God is not enough.
 It has to be a personal encounter and decision.

 John 4:39-42 And many of the Samaritans of that city believed in Him because of the word of the woman who testified, “He told me all that I ever did.”
 So when the Samaritans had come to Him, they urged Him to stay with them; and He stayed there two days.
 And many more believed because of His own word.
 Then they said to the woman, “Now we believe, not because of what you said, for we ourselves have heard Him and we know that this is indeed the Christ, the Savior of the world.”

 What a revelation!
 ‘Now we believe…for we ourselves have heard Him and we know that this is indeed the Christ, the Savior of the world.”’

 That day those that were lost were found.
 They were true worshippers, who worshipped the one true God in spirit and truth.
 They will never thirst again.
 In them flows a fountain of water springing up into everlasting life.

 So it is to all who receive and believe in Him.
+The Secret of Success is to daily surrender and receive from Him.
 Daily drinking His Living Waters, the fountain of everlasting life, that wells up and overflows, reaching out to others.
 Praise His mighty name!